creatnewsociety12/newcompanystructure/README.md

   All these measures are deliberately arranged by the company's leaders to force the employee to leave voluntarily, so that the company does not have to pay any compensation.

+  A lot of entrepreneurs promise to distribute shares to every employee in the future when they set up the company.
+Entice employees to work for him with very high returns.
+However, when the company grew, it used all mean means to eliminate its former employees.
+They can use the method of making fake accounts to create a situation in which the company is not profitable or has little profit (however, these bosses and managers have even bought villas and yachts), resulting in very little return for entrepreneurial employees, especially in some countries with imperfect legal system.